 Although the Draenei caravan had gained some speed with the mending of wounds by both regular priests and the aid of Pheta.
 The Manari were gaining on them.
 For these pure Eredar, it must still feel strange to encounter such demons.
 They had never before encountered the scourge, they didn't know about the Dreadlords.
 It pained Pheta to think about these horrible things, but at the same time it gave her confidence.
 How many demons had she killed with the aid of her newfound friends of the Alliance.
 The Exiled still needed to wait for millennia, but in a way, it gave her comfort that in the end, they would find new allies.
 Argus and Azeroth were lightyears apart but still, she felt the warmth of her friends aiding her.

 With the powers she learned from her paladin mentors, she summoned the Holy Light, as she started glowing of her own.
 It was clear that the Manari were not used to such resistance.
 They averted their eyes, trying not to look at this young warrior.
-With a smile on her face, Pheta consecrated the ground around her and she saw how the demons close to her started to smelt away.
+With a smile on her face, Pheta consecrated the ground around her and she saw how the demons close to her started to melt away.

 With a smirk she threw a shield of holy power towards a group of flying demons, it bounced from one to the other and three of them fell down, defeated.
 The uncorrupted Eredar didn't know how to react to this phenomenon, but in gratitude they made their way to the top of the mountain.